Aquarium UV Sterilizer Overview

 What can be eliminated with a UV sterilizer?

-• UV sterilizers will eliminate protozoan parasites such as ich during the new born, free swimming life cycle stage of the parasites.
+• UV sterilizers will eliminate protozoan parasites such as ich during the newborn, free swimming life cycle stage of the parasites.
 NOTE: They do not eliminate the ich parasites once attached to the fish.
 UV sterilizers can be used with other methods to treat ich.

-• UV sterilizers will sterilize free floating algae.
+• UV sterilizers will sterilize free-floating algae.
 It will not sterilize algae that is stuck to your glass or embedded in your live rock.
 The algae needs to go through the UV sterilizer to be sterilized.

 Can UV Sterilizers have negative effects?